slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On accountability

 <!--
-> *"To be trusted is a greater compliment than being loved."
--- George Mcdonald*
-> *"Who does not trust enough will not be trusted."
--- Lao Tsu*
-> *"Love your country, but never trust its government."
--- Robert A. Heinlein.*
 > *"Truth prevails where opinions are free."
 -- Tom Paine*
-> *"The more we disagree, the more chance there is that at least one of us is right.*
-> *"Tell the truth and run."
--- Yugoslav proverb*
 > *"There is no greater fraud than the promise not kept."
 -- Gaelic proverb*
-> *"the selfish reason to be ethical is that it attracts the other ethical people in the network." (...)
-"Integrity is when what you think and what you say and what you do are one." (...)
-"Returns are made on the way up. reputations are made on the way down." (...)
-"Living a life of integrity pays off, but it takes a very long time." (...)
-"Before you can lie to another, you must firt lie to yourself." (...)
-"Intentions don’t matter.
-Actions do.
-That’s why being ethical is hard."
--- Naval Ravikant*
+> *"The more we disagree, the more chance there is that at least one of us is right.*

 - every damn thing is your own fault, if you are any good.
 - chi sei? sono l’evoluzione di tutti i miei errori.